Roger Casement: Peru: Abuses against the Putumayo Indians

+Between September and November 1911, Casement attempted to secure the arrest of Alfredo Montt and José Inocente Fonseca, which Casement referred to as two of the "worst Criminals on the Putumayo".
+At the time, the pair were working for a Brazilian firm named Edwards & Serra at the settlement of Santa Theresa, around 40 miles from Benjamin Constant on the Javary River's confluence with the Solimões River.
+They also had around ten Boras people with them, trafficked from the rubber station of La Sabana, part of La Chorrera's agency.
+Casement managed to get Brazilian authorities to issue an arrest warrant and order of expulsion from Brazilian territory; however, Casement wrote this was "not put into execution by the police officer dispatched for that purpose from Manaos".
+The instructions delivered to local authorities detailed that they would accompany Casement, detain Montt and Fonseca, then travel to the Peruvian port of Nazareth, located on Peru's border with Brazil, where Peruvian authorities could arrest the pair.
+Casement observed that on the day of his arrival at Benjamin Constant, the officer sent from Manaos, José P. de Campos, gathered with the commander of the local police and señor Serra of the Edwards & Serra firm.
+Casement became convinced that Serra bribed these two figures of authority, as Campos left four days after his arrival at Benjamin Constant instead of beginning his pursuit immediately while Montt and Fonseca were warned that authorities were actively seeking them.
+Montt and Fonseca managed to evade further attempts to secure their arrest by Peruvian and Brazilian authorities.

 After his return to Britain, Casement repeated his extra-consular campaigning work by organising interventions by the Anti-Slavery and Aborigines' Protection Society and Catholic missions in the region.
-Some of the company men exposed as killers in his 1910 report were charged by Peru, while most fled the region and were never captured.
 Some entrepreneurs had smuggled out cuttings from rubber plants and began cultivation in southeast Asia in colonies of the British Empire.
 The scandal of the PAC caused major losses in business to the company, and rubber demand began to be met by farmed rubber in other parts of the world.
 With the collapse of business for PAC, most foreigners left Iquitos and it quickly returned to its former status as an isolated backwater.
-For a period, the Putumayo Indians were largely left alone.
+For a period, the rubber patrons that depended on the Putumayo Indians for their workforce, were largely left alone.
 Arana was never prosecuted as head of the company.
 He lived in London for years, then returned to Peru.
 Despite the scandal associated with Casement's report and international pressure on the Peruvian government to change conditions, Arana later had a successful political career.
 He was elected a senator and died in Lima, Peru in 1952, aged 88.